San Antonio Uncontested Divorce Lawyer

 - You and your spouse must agree on all issues in your divorce

 In Texas, there is a 60-day mandatory waiting period.
 Your divorce will not be finalized for at least 61 days after filing your petition.
-The court will schedule a final hearing so that a judge can approve your agreement and sign the Final Decree of Divorce.
+The court will schedule a final hearing so that a judge can approve your uncontested divorce agreement and sign the Final Decree of Divorce.

 Why File Uncontested?